BeranItService/dialogflow-cli/README.md

 node index.js -key="fdd873f4d95276bdacd2b3c65c9580e3" --debug
 ```

+At the beginning, the application will send `WELCOME` event to your agent and you will be able to start "talking" with it.
+If you want to stop, just enter `exit` and application will halt.

 ## Contribute

 What to help or have a suggestion?
 Open a [new ticket](https://github.com/eugene-manuilov/dialogflow-cli/issues/new) and we can discuss it or submit pull request.